ad-si/dotfiles/README.md

 - General:
   - Scroll in week view by: Week, Stop on Today
-- Accounts: Add all accounts
+- Accounts: Add all accounts, but disable Mail for them
 - Advanced:
   - Turn on time zone support
   - Show week numbers
+- Enable notifications

 ##### Finder